PlanetLive/LinearA/axe/README.md

 To create 15 unique consonants, some of the consonants in the second column could take a masculine (underworld) form.
 Here are five possible changes to create unique consonants: #7 from I to Y, #9 from N to V, #11 from M to H, #12 from T to K, #15 from D to B.

-I D M N P Z Y S V T H K C R B
+I D M N P Z Y S V T H K C R W

 Another option is to make Number 3 (Ma) into Ka.
 Ka is the word for Soul in Egptian and has a similar [head ornament](https://www.google.com/search?q=Egyptian+Ka) to #3.